Thank you for your interest in the Kansas State University Bands or Auxiliaries.

 Thank you for your interest in the KSU Band Program.
 Let us say now that we are also very interested in you!
 Once you submit a Prospective KSU Band Member form we will place your name on our mailing list and you will begin receiving all mailings pertaining to University Band activities at your home address until you arrive on campus.
 At that time, please let us know your university address so we can stay in contact!

-If you express interest in the Marching Band no audition is required for membership, however there is an audition for part placement and field placement.
+If you express interest in the Marching Band, there is an audition.
+Classy Cat, Color Guard, and Twirler auditions will occur in April and Drumline auditions will occur in June.
+All other instruments will audition during the first two days of band camp.
 Assessment of individuals' playing, for the sake of part assignments, and marching, for the sake of squad assignments, is done by the KSUMB section leaders and staff during the preseason camp in the days leading up to the beginning of the Fall semester.
 Maximum effort, total involvement, and dedication to excellence are the primary requirements.
 In addition, if you are new to the KSU campus, we will have the opportunity at this time of helping you get settled, oriented, and introduced to many great people and resources at K-State!

 If you are interested in playing in a concert band you will need to prepare audition material to be performed during the first 2-3 days of Fall classes.
 Please prepare a short lyrical example which best displays your musicality and a faster example to display your technical abilities.
 Audition sign up times, registration procedures, and the rehearsal and concert schedules will be posted on the bulletin board outside the Band Office (room 226 in McCain Auditorium) during orientation, so check as soon as you arrive on campus.
 These ensembles are outstanding and competitive groups aimed at the performance of the finest in wind literature, and we are looking for select groups of the best players (both music majors AND non-majors) on campus.
 The Wind Ensemble performs not only selected band works, but "one-to-a-part" chamber works written specifically for winds and percussion.
 The Wind Ensemble, Wind Symphony, and Concert Band meet in the Fall and the Spring semesters.